EricFillion/CMPE-327/Documentation/Tests/Register.md

 - Validate existence of element #password, #password2, #name, #email

-- Validate that the #message element is equal to “email format is wrong”
+- Validate that the #message element is equal to “email format is incorrect ”

 ##### **R2.4.4 Password has to meet the required complexity: minimum length 6, at least one upper case, at least one lower case, and at least one special character**